FAQ on Organ/ Body/ Brain/ Eye Donation

 - So if I want everything donated, in what order do I go about it?

-- What are the advantages of enrolling in donor programs?
+- You mentioned that enrolment is not necessary for donation.
+Then what are the advantages of enrolling in donor programs?

-- How do I get a donor card?
+- How do I enrol for donation/ get a donor card?

 - I sometimes meet people who say they are donors.
 What does that mean?